brentley/appmeshworkshop/content/prerequisites/bootstrapsh.md

 weight: 23
 ---

-The following bootstrap scripts will (1) build the Docker images, (2) push them to the ECR repository, and (3) create the ECS services.
+The following bootstrap scripts will (1) build the Docker images, (2) push them to the ECR repository, (3) create the ECS services, and (4) build the EKS cluster.

 * Create the bootstrap scripts